aghArdeshir/insided-assessment/README.md

 - I did not use routing as the application did not need it.
 I just used a state-machine-like thing (a bunch of if and else ifs to be honest)
 - I relied on browser date just for simplicity
+- Every test present in the project is written with TDD approach

 # If it was a real-world actual product or I had more time: